-Particulars March 31, 2024 March 31, 2023

-Present value of unfunded obligations 23 5

-Expenses to be recognized in the statement of profit and loss 18 5

-Discount rate (per annum) 7.15% 7.20%

-Salary escalation rate (per annum) 8.00% 8.00%
+Particulars March 31, 202 5 March 31, 2024 Present value of unfunded obligations 60 23 Expenses to be recognized in the statement of profit and loss 38 18 Discount rate (per annum) 6.55% 7.15% Mortality Indian Assured Live Mortality (2012-14) Ult.
+Salary escalation rate (per annum) 8.00% 8.00% c) Defined contribution plans

-The liability for earned and sick leave is recognised and measured at the present value of the estimated future cash flows to be made in respect of all employees at the reporting date.
+The liability for earned and sick leave is recognised and measured at the present value of the estimated future cash flows to be made in respect of non-billing employees at the reporting date.
 In determining the present value of the liability, attrition rates and pay increases through promotion and inflation have been taken into account.